 The University uses multiple methods to communicate and disseminate information to the larger community.
 The Rave Alert application is a mass communication method utilizing cell phones to pass on emergency information.
 Anyone with a cell phone can be added into the system and the police department can send out information to the campus community immediately when a message is created.
 The University computer network and alert digital message screens are also used to pass on emergency information.
-Local media, such as TV and radio, aids in disseminating information to the off campus community when necessary.
+Local media, such as TV and radio, aids in disseminating information to the off-campus community when necessary.

-8.1.3 Methods for Issuing Timely Warnings and Emergency Notifications
+8.1.3 Method for Issuing Timely Warnings

-The method(s) listed below may be utilized when the University issues a timely warning or emergency notification to the campus community.
+The method listed below may be utilized when the University issues a timely warning to the campus community.